yagizerlc/protocol_yagiz_github/Day 3: Metagenomics.md

 - **Medium-Quality MAGs**: >50% completeness and <10% contamination.

 This step ensures that the MAGs are of sufficient quality to proceed with downstream analyses, such as functional annotation, metabolic reconstruction, and phylogenetic classification.

+## Questions
+1- Which binning strategy gives you the best quality for the Archeal bins?
+- MetaBAT2

+2- How many Archeal bins do you get that are of High Quality?
+How many Bacterial bins do you get that are of High Quality?
+- 0 Archeal bins in high-quality,